MarkWieczorek/mapmanager/_posts/2015-07-25-intensity.md

 ### Running Intensity Analysis

+For a **stack**, intensity analysis is run from a stack window using the 'Analyze Intensity' button.
+This button is in the left panel, open the left panel for a stack with keyboard '['.

 <IMG class="img-float-right" SRC="images/mm3/intensity/intensity-analysis-tab.png" WIDTH="450">

-Intensity analysis is run from the main [map manager panel][3] using the 'Intensity' tab.
+For a **map**, intensity analysis is run from the main [map manager panel][3] using the 'Intensity' tab.

 <div class="print-page-break"></div>